Skip to content

 The tell is the gap between the two tracker views (§8): the local msgs_overlap reads ~91% (the prefix bytes are shared) while the provider cached sits far lower — exactly the "msgs_overlap high, provider lower, template-dependent" case the tracker is built to surface.
 The counter-intuitive result — the director showing more cached than the writer that ran right after it — is not cross-pass reuse at all; it's two independent lineages, each warmed by its own prior-turn call.

-This is intentional, not a bug.
-The director reasons on purpose, and the cache still pays off across turns within each lane — you're just keeping two warm prefixes instead of one.
-To collapse the lanes back into a single shared cache, make the reasoning mode uniform across the passes (set all three the same in reasoning_enabled_passes), accepting the trade-off: either the director loses its reasoning, or the writer pays for thinking on the main generation.
+When you opt into it, this is a trade-off, not a bug.
+A pass you've set to reason (here the director) does so on purpose, and the cache still pays off across turns within each lane — you're just keeping two warm prefixes instead of one.
+The shipped default sidesteps it entirely by keeping all three passes off (uniform → one lane).
+To collapse the lanes back after diverging them, make the reasoning mode uniform across the passes again (set all three the same in reasoning_enabled_passes), accepting the trade-off: either the director loses its reasoning, or the writer pays for thinking on the main generation.
 On backends that don't fork the cache by thinking mode, the split is free and this whole section is moot.

 A stepped, click-through walkthrough of the mechanism and this fork lives in kv-cache-animation.html.